tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 Adds a `Summary` protocol buffer to the event file.

-This method wraps the provided summary in an `Event` procotol buffer and adds it to the event file.
+This method wraps the provided summary in an `Event` protocol buffer and adds it to the event file.

 You can pass the result of evaluating any summary op, using